AO North America CME Mission

 Purpose:

-The Continuing Medical Education (CME) mission of AO North America, Inc. (AO NA) is to provide comprehensive, multidisciplinary, needs-based education to surgeons, fellows, and residents in the specialties of orthopedic, hand, craniomaxillofacial, spine, neurosurgery, and veterinary surgery in the areas of trauma (i.e., operative reduction and fixation), degenerative disorders, deformities, tumors, and reconstruction.
+The Continuing Medical Education (CME) mission of AO North America, Inc. (AO NA®) is to provide comprehensive multidisciplinary needs-based education to surgeons, fellows, residents, and medical students studying or treating musculoskeletal disorders, in particular, orthopedic, hand, craniomaxillofacial, spine, adult reconstruction, sports, podiatric, and veterinary surgery in the areas of trauma (i.e.), operative reduction and fixation), degenerative disorders, deformities, tumors, and reconstruction.

 Expected Results:

-Expected results of AO NA's CME activities for surgeons, fellows, and residents are to:
+Expected results of AO NA's CME activities for surgeons, fellows, residents, medical students, mid-level providers and therapists are to:

-- Increase their knowledge base and surgical skill level
+• Increase their knowledge base and surgical skill levels

-- Improve competence by applying advances in knowledge to patient care in the areas of trauma, degenerative disorders, deformities, tumors, and reconstructive surgical techniques
+• Improve competence by applying advances in knowledge to patient care in the areas of trauma, degenerative disorders, deformities, tumors, and adult reconstruction surgical techniques.

 The Content for the CME Program Will Focus On: